-One such example can be seen in our partnership with the German Agency for International Cooperation (GIZ) to establish the Ghana Heart Initiative (GHI).
-With support from the Ghanaian Ministry of Health and Ghana Health Service, the GHI aims to improve risk assessment and management of CVDs at tertiary, secondary, and primary levels of care in public health facilities in the Greater Accra region.
+One such example can be seen in our partnership with the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH to establish the Ghana Heart Initiative (GHI).
+With support from the Ghanaian Ministry of Health and Ghana Health Service, the GHI aims to improve risk assessment and management of CVDs at tertiary, secondary, and primary levels of care in public health facilities in Ghana.
 The GHI represents a lighthouse project, helping us to better understand access components beyond drug availability and serving as a foundation and catalyst for subsequent initiatives around NCD capacity building.

 In order for capacity-building projects such as the GHI to be effective, we see a few criteria as being key: